TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 ## SVF2 Format

-The SVF2 format developed out of work done by the [Autodesk Construction Cloud Design Collaboration](https://construction.autodesk.com/workflows/design-collaboration/) team.
+The SVF2 format developed out of work done by the [Autodesk Construction Cloud Design Collaboration](https://construction.autodesk.com/workflows/design-collaboration/) team (who were mostly former members of the InfraWorks team).
 The Design Collaboration workflows depend on loading lots of models and switching between different views and versions of those models.
 In the original SVF format, each view and version is represented by a separate SVF file.
 In Revit, objects can have different geometric representations in each [view]((https://help.autodesk.com/view/RVT/2024/ENU/?guid=GUID-D6D06E2C-17F3-499B-B795-E2980C46BBF2)), so you can't convert them as saved viewpoints.

 ### Geometry